snehafarkya/snehafarkya/README.md

 <h3 align="left">Hackathons:</h3>
 Hackathons are a great way to learn new things, gain experience and make connections.
 I love open source and so I started doing hackathons.
-Here are some hackathons I proudly participated in: <br>
+Here are some hackathons I proudly participated in: <br/>

 1. Hack this fall 3.0 : Won the track prize of "Most creative use of Twilio"
 2. SheBuilds Hackathon: Got special mention from organizers